 2 Pawpaw (Asimina triloba)

 This small tree has long, broad leaves and the largest fruit native to our continent.
-It grows best in moist, well-drained areas in part shade.
+It grows best in moist, well-drained areas in full sun to part shade.
 The Pawpaw usually reaches 12-20 feet in height.
 It can form stands from root suckers.

 Hardiness Zone 5-8.